Wednesday, January 27, 2021

 The group of Lucio Tan and Philip Morris Philippines Manufacturing, Inc. are simplifying the structure of their cigarette partnership by folding joint assets into PMFTC Inc., the country’s leading tobacco manufacturer and distributor.

-Conglomerate LT Group Inc. disclosed to the Philippine Stock Exchange on Monday that PMFTC Inc., which the group indirectly owns through Fortune Tobacco Corp., has obtained board approval to merge with Philip Morris Philippines ManufacturingM Inc.
+Conglomerate LT Group Inc. disclosed to the Philippine Stock Exchange on Monday that PMFTC Inc., which the group indirectly owns through Fortune Tobacco Corp., has obtained board approval to merge with Philip Morris Philippines Manufacturing, Inc.

 PMFTC would be the surviving corporation effective June 1, albeit subject to the Securities and Exchange Commission’s approval, the disclosure said.

-“The merger is part of an internal restructuring process and is not expected to materially affect the operations, earnings and ownership of PMFTC,” the disclosure said.
+“The merger is part of an internal restructuring process and is not expected to materially affect the operations, earnings, and ownership of PMFTC,” the disclosure said.

-LTG conducts its tobacco business through its 99.6-percent ownership in Fortune Tobacco, which in turn owns 49.6 percent of PMFTC.
-The latter had an estimated 70.5-percent market share of the local tobacco market in 2019.
+LTG conducts its tobacco business through its 99.6 percent ownership in Fortune Tobacco, which in turn owns 49.6 percent of PMFTC.
+The latter had an estimated 70.5 percent market share of the local tobacco market in 2019.

 In 2010, Fortune Tobacco and Philip Morris combined their respective domestic business operations by transferring selected assets and liabilities to PMFTC.
 The establishment of PMFTC allowed both groups to benefit from their respective, complementary brand portfolios as well as cost synergies.